TomStog/curved-text-alignment/README.md

 # Text Line Dewarping

-1) First you need to make sure you have installed the pygam package :
+1) First you need to make sure you have installed the PyGAM package :
 ```
 !pip install pygam
 ```